computational-linguistics-class/computational-linguistics-class.github.io/assignment5.md

 1. Remember to pad the front of the file
 2. Numeric underflow is going to be a problem, so consider using logs.
+3. Perplexity is undefined if LM assigns any zero probabilities to the test set.
+In that case your code should return positive infinity - `float("inf")`.
+4. On your unsmoothed models, you'll definitely get some zero probabilities for the test set.
+To test you code, you should try computing perplexity on the trianing set, and you should compute perplexity for your LMs that use smoothing and interpolation.

 #### In your report: